 For centuries, though highly revered, Ramanathaswamy Temple remained a small shrine.
 However, in the 12th century, king Parakramabahu I ordered the construction of a complex around the sanctum.
 The temple complex kept evolving over the following centuries, with another significant phase of development in the 17th century.
 Before you plan to visit the temple, visit the official website of Ramanathaswamy Temple to know if Ramanathaswamy Temple is open or not after lockdown.

 Architecture of Ramanathaswamy Temple

-Although every part of the temple is an architectural masterpiece, its highlight or most fascinating feature is the corridor, believed to the longest of its kind in the world.
+Although every part of the temple is an architectural masterpiece, its highlight or most fascinating feature is the corridor, believed to be the longest of its kind in the world.
 It is adorned with 4000 intricately-carved pillars that add to its beauty.
 This third corridor is believed to have been built in the 18th century by Muthuramalinga.
 The total combined length of the three corridors of the Ramanthaswamy Temples is about 3850 feet.
 The temple is constructed as per the Dravidian style of architecture, which is quite common in the shrines in South India.
-It houses two lingams, one made of sand by Lord Rama, and the other one brought by Hanumana from Kailash.
+It houses two lingams, one made of sand by Lord Rama and the other one brought by Hanumana from Kailash.
 The giant statue of Nandi – the vehicle of Lord Shiva – is one major attraction of the temple.

 How to reach Rameshwaram

 Rameshwaram is accessible by air, rail and road.
 However, the fastest and most convenient way to reach here is by booking a cheap flight ticket to Madurai Airport, which is the nearest major airport to the town.
 It is about 180 km away from here.
 You can then hire a taxi and reach Rameshwaram in about three hours.